 One of the common things we hear is the worry of who will look after the plot in the future.
 Included in the costs from the burial ground will be for the continued maintenance of the burial plot.
 This does not include the maintenance of any memorial erected on the plot.

-Here at Nicholas O’Hara we also have our own stone-masonry department.
-Please visit our Memorials page to discover the many types of memorial we have created and some examples from our brochure.
+Please visit our Memorials page to discover the many types of memorial we have created and some examples from our Stonemason’s brochure along with their contact details.

 Woodland burial is a new option and is available in this area.
 We will again be able to help if this is your wish, but advise that there are often more regulations as to what is allowed for both the funeral and memorial than in a traditional cemetery.